MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-313.md

 # Vendor/Item Purchases (report)

-The *Vendor/Item Purchases* report shows a total of items purchased from vendors in the given date period, grouped by vendors.

-Value entries for each vendor/item combination are summed up to calculate the total invoiced quantity, cost amount and discount amount.
+The **Vendor/Item Purchases** report shows a total of items purchased from vendors in the given date period, grouped by vendors.
+Value entries for each combination of vendor and item are summed up to calculate the total invoiced quantity, and cost and discount amounts.

-Added costs such as item charges are also included in the calculated cost amount.
+The calculated cost amount includes added costs, such as item charges.

 ## Use cases